2017-2018 Curriculum Draft

 MaineHealth Accountable Care Organization

-Before coming to the MH ACO, Betsy served as the chief medical officer at Martin’s Point Health Care where in addition to leading the Quality Division for both the health plans and delivery system, she led the integration of three medical groups into one employed model as well as their transformation toward patient-centered medical homes.
+Before coming to the ACO, Dr. Johnson served as chief medical officer at Martin’s Point Health Care where, in addition to leading the Quality Division for both the health plans and delivery system, she led the integration of three medical groups into one group-employed model, as well as their transformation toward patient-centered medical homes.
 Prior to that, she served as chief of Internal Medicine and Adult Urgent Care at the Kenmore Center, part of Harvard Vanguard Medical Associates in Boston.

 Neil Korsen, MD, MSc